 The fingernails are fully developed at this stage but the ones on the toes are still forming.

-The eyelids would have opened by now and your baby would be blinking.
+At 35 weeks of pregnancy the eyelids would have opened by now and your baby would be blinking.
 The iris is also light sensitive and will contract and dilate depending on the amount of light that it is exposed to.

-Week 35 Tips and Advice
+Week 35 Pregnancy Tips and Advice

 If you haven’t already then now is a good time to start doing the Kegel exercises.
 These strengthen your pelvic muscles thereby preparing you for the extra pressure that you will face as the baby moves into the pelvic region.
 Also doing pelvic tilts before bed time will help you to fall asleep more easily.